Vitolus/AI_Assignment2/report.md

   as support vectors.

 * `coef0`: This is the independent term in the kernel function.
 It is only significant in 'poly' and 'sigmoid'.
 If gamma is 0, then coef0 controls the bias effect.
 Otherwise, the larger gamma is, the higher the bias and the lower the variance.

-There are several alternatives for hyperparameter tuning, but for binary classification problems, the most simple ones
-are:

-* **Grid search**: it is an exhaustive search over specified parameter values for an estimator.
-It is done by using the `GridSearchCV` class, which takes a dictionary that describes the parameters that could be tried on a model to train it.
-The grid search then trains the model with each combination of parameters and returns the best one.

-* **Random search**: it is an alternative to grid search.
-It is a technique where random combinations of the hyperparameters are used to find the best solution for the built model.
-It is done by using the `RandomizedSearchCV` class, which takes a dictionary that describes the parameters that could be tried on a model to train it.
-The random search then trains the model with a random combination of parameters and returns the best one.
+In the process of hyperparameter tuning, we use a combination of trial repetition and cross-validation by adjusting the `n_trials` and `cv` parameters of the classifier:

+* `n_trials`: The number of trials to run per hyperparameter set.
+In each trial, a different set of hyperparameters is chosen and used to train the model.
+The performance of the model is then evaluated.
+This process is repeated for the specified number of trials, with the goal of finding the set of hyperparameters that gives the best performance.

+* `cv`: The number of folds to use for cross-validation.
+Each subset serves as the validation set for the model trained on the remaining data.
+This helps in assessing the performance of the model with the given set of hyperparameters.

 ### 3.1.1.
 Linear kernel